Apricot-Filled Gluten Free Crepes

 Instructions

-1. Blend all the crepe ingredients with an immersion or regular blender until smooth.
+1. Blend all crepe ingredients until smooth.

-3. Spread each crepe with a tablespoon of apricot preserves and fold into quarters or roll.
-Dust with powdered sugar and serve with whipped cream and fresh fruit.
+6. Spread each crepe with a tablespoon of apricot preserves and fold into quarters or roll.

 • Prep Time: 10 minutes